 After a long loading time (I’ll have to play this on a newer computer!)
 I appear on the Isle of Storms as a shadow.
-There’s a lady in from on me and the game prompts me to talk with her.
+There’s a lady in front of me and the game prompts me to talk with her.

-The Oracle will make you some questions inspired by the gipsy question on Ultima, however there are only three choices and so it’s much shorter.
+The Oracle will make you some questions inspired by the gypsy question on Ultima, however, there are only three choices and so it’s much shorter.

 New Britannia – Battle of Solace Bridge

 I step on the moonball and I land at a devastated town in flames (lots of flames).
 I can hear an annoying child whining continuously.

 After leaving the town, I gotta help a guy fight some Zombies using my bow.
 It’s not easy because of the low FPS, but I manage to do it.
 Combat is… ok I guess, at least ranged one.
 It seems the avatar is super strong and has a lot of HP so enemies are not a challenge at all.
 It doesn’t feel very exciting tho.

 After crossing the bridge, the bard instructs me to take a boat somewhere.
 I decide to walk the other direction but found myself facing an impassable invisible wall of flames.
 I am under attack and on fire, so I decide to walk back.

 Solace Bridge Outskirts

 I am greeted by a soldier who bluntly says I got to go and talk to a captain…